-Chap.
-X. acquired reputation in the wars, had, by a late ordinance, been put into hands, in whom the parliament could intirely confide.
+THE parliament, conscious of their decay in popularity, seeing a formidable armed force advance upon them, were reduced to despair, and found all their resources much inferior to the present necessity.
+London still retained a strong attachment to presbyterianism; and its militia, which was numerous, and had acquired reputation in the wars, had, by a late ordinance, been put into hands, in whom the parliament could intirely confide.
 This militia were now called out, and ordered to guard the line, which had been drawn about the city, in order to secure it against the King.
 A body of horse was ordered to be instantly levied.
 Many officers, who had been cashiered by the new model of the army, offered their service to the parliament.
 An army of 5000 men lay in the north under the command of General Pointz, who was of the presbyterian faction; but these were too distant to be employed in so urgent a necessity.
 The forces, destined for Ireland, were quartered in the west; and, tho' deemed faithful to the parliament, they also lay at a distance.
-Many inland garrifons were commanded by officers of the fame party; but their troops, being fo much dispersed, could, at present, be of no manner of service.
-The Scotch were faithful friends and zealous for prefbytery and the covenant; but a very long time was required, 'ere they could collect their forces, and march to the affiftance of the parliament.
+Many inland garrisons were commanded by officers of the same party; but their troops, being so much dispersed, could, at present, be of no manner of service.
+The Scots were faithful friends and zealous for presbytery and the covenant; but a very long time was required, ere they could collect their forces, and march to the affiftance of the parliament.